-Item Total Debt Initial Scenario (Balance as of December 31st, 2022) 521.526 Scenario 1 (Effect of revaluation) 520.272 Scenario 2 (Effect of revaluation) 522.777 Difference Scenario 1 vs. Initial Scenario (1.253) Difference Scenario 2 vs. Initial Scenario 1.251
+Item Total Debt Initial Scenario (Balance as of March 31st, 2023) 436.712 Scenario 1 (Effect of revaluation) 435.732 Scenario 2 (Effect of revaluation) 437.691 Difference Scenario 1 vs. Initial Scenario (980) Difference Scenario 2 vs. Initial Scenario 979

-(1) Volatility obtained from the daily average for the previous three years, including 2021.
+(1) Volatility obtained from the daily average for the previous three years, including 2023.

-7.5 Liquidity Risk
+5.5 Liquidity Risk

-The liquidity Risk is represented by the potential event of being unable to meet the expected outgoing cash flows on a timely and efficient manner, without affecting the normal course of business or the company's financial position.
-Liquidity risk is related with having insufficient liquid assets and therefore having to incur in unusual or extra funding costs.
+The liquidity Risk is represented by the potential event of being unable to meet the expected outgoing cash flows in a timely and efficient manner, without affecting the normal course of business or the company's financial position.
+Liquidity risk is related to having insufficient liquid assets and therefore having to incur unusual or extra funding costs.

 The company funding is based on short- and medium-term bank loans as well as bonds and commercial notes issued in the international capital markets.
 These funds are mainly used to leverage new loan origination according to Credivalores' business model.
-On the other hand, the Company's capacity to create positions regarding financial instruments available for sale (liquidity or loans) could be affected either by lack of market liquidity or because of sudden changes in interest rates and asset prices.
+On the other hand, the Company's capacity to create positions regarding financial instruments available for sale (liquidity or loans) could be affected either by a lack of market liquidity or because of sudden changes in interest rates and asset prices.

-According to the Company's funding model the liquidity risk includes among others, the ability to get short, medium- and long-term lines of credit, to keep low liquidity assets (such as loan portfolio) and face short-term unexpected stress situations.
+According to the Company's funding model the liquidity risk includes among others, the ability to get short, medium- and long-term lines of credit, to keep low liquidity assets (such as loan portfolio), and to face short-term unexpected stress situations.

-In order to deploy a correct asset and liability management and assure the liquidity needed to operate the business, the Company has set the following guidelines to control the liquidity risk: i) In the short -term, cash flows associated to loan portfolio and liquid assets, short -term financial liabilities, and off balance financial positions in different time frames, allowing a permanent monitoring of the liquidity gap, ii) for the long-term assets and liabilities, the Company analyses its funding sources as well as the breakdown by type of source and those that are specifically associated to specific products.
+To deploy a correct asset and liability management and assure the liquidity needed to operate the business, the Company has set the following guidelines to control the liquidity risk: i) In the short-term, cash flows associated with loan portfolio and liquid assets, short-term financial liabilities, and off-balance financial positions in different time frames, allowing permanent monitoring of the liquidity gap, ii) for the long-term assets and liabilities, the Company analyses its funding sources as well as the breakdown by type of source and those that are specifically associated with specific products.